 The most common cue for canter is slipping the outside leg back a few inches and pressing that lower leg into the horse’s barrel (side).
 This cues the horse to push off with that outside hind leg into the canter.

-The “outside leg” is the leg on the outside of the arena circle, if you are riding in a ring.
+💡 The “outside leg” is the leg on the outside of the arena circle, if you are riding in a ring.
 If you are in an open space riding a straight line you can choose one side or the other.

-For some very well trained horses, this cue is only meaningful at the correct point in their stride when the outside hind is about to land, but for most horses applying this aid at any time is a command for them to strike off into canter at the next stride.
-Other common commands are a slight thrust with the pelvis towards the inside shoulder (given at the same time as the command with your leg) matched with slack given on the inside rein.
-Verbal commands for canter may include a smooch, kiss, or cluck sound- possibly even the word “canter.”
+For some very well-trained horses, this cue is only meaningful at the correct point in their stride when the outside hind is about to land.
+However, for most horses applying the outside leg just behind the girth (at any time) is a command for them to strike off into canter at the next stride.

-If you’re having trouble locating your horse’s command for canter, you may have to train a new signal.
-For non-pro riders, the easiest method to train a new gait, rather than “chasing a horse into the gait” via aggressively riding a fast trot, is to work with your horse on a lunge line.
-Use the lunge line to practice many gait transitions (swinging the end of the line as needed to motivate an upward gait transition) and associate each with a sound (such as a “cluck” for trot, “kiss” for canter, and “whoa” for downward transitions)
+Instead, work with your horse on a lunge line.
+Use the lunge line sessions to practice many gait transitions.
+Swing the end of the lunge line as needed to motivate an upward gait transition.
+Associate each gait change with a sound (such as a “cluck” for trot, “kiss” for canter, and “whoa” for downward transitions)

-How to Relaxing During the Canter Transition
+How to Relax During the Canter Transition

 The canter transition does not have to be tense!
 Anyone can learn to relax, soften their body, and ride the powerful surge of a canter transition.

-During the first few transitions, grab a bit of mane or the front of your saddle (horn if you’re in a western saddle) for security.
-Remember to keep your legs long and heals down to ground you deep in your saddle.
-When that becomes easier, use loose reins or no reins at all (and no grabbing for mane!) and ride through as many transitions up and down as you can handle.
+Practice.
+When the trot to canter transition becomes easier, use loose reins or no reins at all (and no grabbing for mane!) and ride through as many transitions up and down as you can handle.

 Experience is the best way to relax and overcome anxiety over the canter transition.
-Repeating the bumpy and unfamiliar canter transition over and over in a short period helps make it familiar and trains your body how to respond to the movement of the canter.
-Over time and with practice you will eventually learn to relax while asking for and riding the canter, and as you relax, your horse will also.
-A relaxed horse will pick up the canter more fluidly, and as a result, actually, make the canter transition less intimidating to ride.
+Repeating the bumpy and unfamiliar canter transition over and over trains your body how to respond to the movement of the canter.
+Over time and with practice you will eventually learn to ride the canter.

-Are you Ready to Canter?
+Ready to Canter

-Learning to ride the canter can be a little intimidating for many beginner riders, but once the canter is mastered it often becomes a favorite gait.
-It’s easiest to learn to ride the canter with the help of a good riding instructor and a patient horse.
+Learning to ride the canter on horseback can be intimidating for many beginner riders.
+However, once the canter is mastered, it often becomes a favorite gait!

 You’ll know you are ready to canter when:

-1. You are comfortable riding, turning, and stopping the walk and trot.
+1. 1.
+You are comfortable riding, turning, and stopping the walk and trot.

-2. You are able to match your horse’s stride posting at the trot.
+2. 2.
+You are able to match your horse’s stride posting at the trot.

-3. You are able to walk and trot for short periods with no stirrups.
+3. 3.
+You are able to walk and trot for short periods with no stirrups.

 To help you relax and enjoy your first canter, you may want to ask to canter for the first time on a lunge line.
 This allows the horse to stay under the control of your instructor so you can focus on your seat.